metamuffin/MetaBot/README.md

 It is written in TypeScript, so it can be used with Javascript too.
 *This Framework is not Finished yet so it could be instable*

+## Changes

+This branch of metabot is in active developement for the following goals:
+- MetaBots own api wrapper
+- Using deno instead of nodejs
+- Using Mongodb instead of json files
+- Use async/await instead of .then().then().then().catch().then()

 ## Features

 - Command/Handler structure with modules